seerat00700/Ikonic-coding-challenge/explanation.md

 Hi Ikonic,

 #.
-The backend code is in the repository named as ikonic-coding-backend and the frontend code which is built in vuejs will be added to the email becuase the file size is greater then the 25 MB which github doesn't allow.
+The backend code is in the repository named as ikonic-coding-backend and the frontend code which is built in vuejs will be added to the email becuase the file size is greater then  25 MB which github doesn't allow.

 #.
 I have used the repository design pattern in the backend for laravel which i was asked in the interview and i didn't know.